 I bought the colorful metal flower wall art when we lived in Florida.
 It moved back to Tennessee with us and I hung it in the house for a while.
 Then I got tired of it and took it to the booth.
 The price was only $28 and sometimes it was even on sale.
 What’s wrong with it??

 Well, I brought it home and it’s been in the workshop for a few weeks.
 I decided to put it on a piece of wood and maybe it would sell that way.
 I first laid it on a reclaimed white cabinet door.
 That didn’t do a thing for me.
 Too blah or too sterile looking.

-That’s when I remembered this really old (probably antique) wood cabinet door that has been in my stash forever.
+That’s when I remembered this really old, rustic looking, (probably antique) wood cabinet door that has been in my stash forever.
 So it was probably meant to be.
 I had the metal flowers forever too.